igvteam/juicebox.js/docs/OAuth.md

 ## Global setting

-If all resources on a site are protected the token can be set for all requests by calling the following function
+If all resources on a site are protected the token can be set for all resource request by calling the following function

 ```js
 igv.setOauthToken(user.getAuthResponse().access_token)